millionhz/network-security-notes/content/docs/3-network-attacks/denial-of-service/syn-flooding.md

 # SYN Flooding

-TCP SYN Flooding is a type of Denial of Service (DoS) attack in which an attacker sends a large number of SYN packets to a target system in an attempt to exhaust the system’s resources and prevent legitimate users from accessing the system.
+TCP SYN Flooding is a type of Denial of Service (DoS) attack in which an attacker sends a large number of SYN packets to a target system in an attempt to exhaust the system’s memory and prevent legitimate users from accessing the system.

 ## Three Way Handshake